Nikki Haley pokes fun at prime political target -- herself -- at New York charity dinner

 "Actually the president called me this morning and gave me some really good advice.
 He said if I get stuck for laughs, just brag about his accomplishments," she added.

-Haley, who was once the Republican governor of South Carolina, brought the funny while at the annual Alfred E. Smith Memorial Foundation Dinner, named after the former New York governor. who was the first Catholic to receive a major party nomination for president when he ran in 1928.
+Haley, who was once the Republican governor of South Carolina, brought the funny while at the annual Alfred E. Smith Memorial Foundation Dinner, named after the former New York governor who was the first Catholic to receive a major party nomination for president when he ran in 1928.

 The very act of being out to dinner provided some material for the ambassador as she tried her hand at standup comedy.
 "So I really am super excited to be at the Al Smith Dinner," Haley remarked.
 "As a member of the Trump cabinet it is a thrill to be out to dinner without being harassed."